Kowsalya2106/Kowsalya2106/README.md

 I come from a **BBA background**, and I’m building strong skills in **Java programming**, **web development**, and **database management**.

 - 🌱 Actively learning Java, Spring Boot, and full-stack development.
-- 💡 Working on real-time projects using HTML, CSS, JavaScript, Java, and MySQL.
+- 💡 Working on real-time projects using HTML, CSS,Java,MySQL.
 - 💻 Focused on building CRUD-based applications and improving backend logic.
 - 🚀 Eager to grow in the IT industry and become a successful software developer.